Self-organized swimming with odd elasticity: Introduction

-{\it Introduction.--} Swimming in a fluid is generated by interactions between elasticity and activity of a material.
-In particular, time-periodic wave-like beating is ubiquitous in nature, as seen from elastic filaments of cilia and flagella of microorganisms and spermatozoa \cite{Wan2018, Man2020, Lauga2020, Velho2021, Gaffney2021} to undulatory motions of aquatic animals, including the oscillatory fins of dolphins and dinosaurs \cite{Gazzola2015, Smits2019, Ibrahim2020, Heydari2021}.
-The self-induced traveling waves of materials can be formulated by a non-Hermitian operator from quantum to classical systems, and this breaks the Maxwell-Betti reciprocality of the material response \cite{Ashida2020, Shankar2020, Scheibner2020b, Bergholtz2021, Brandenbourger2019, Zhou2020, Fruchart2021, Kole2021}.
-For an elastic material, such self-oscillation has recently been captured by anti-symmetric components of material elastic moduli, termed as {\it odd elasticity}, which emerges from non-energy-conserving microscopic interactions in an active medium \cite{Scheibner2020}.
-Material activity is, in general, generated by internal chemical reactions such as molecular machines (e.g., kinesin, dynein, and myosin) and particular enzymes \cite{Ariga2018, Brown2019, Mugnai2020, Yasuda2021b, Ghosh2021}, whose shapes typically fluctuate over time.
+Swimming is a physical outcome of fluid-structure interactions driven by the internal activity of a material.
+In particular, time-periodic wave-like beating is ubiquitous both in {\bl biological and artificial swimmers}, as seen from elastic filaments of microorganisms, spermatozoa, {\bl and micro-actuators} \cite{DuRoure2019, Man2020, Lauga2020, Velho2021, Gaffney2021} to undulatory motions of aquatic animals {\bl and fish-like robots with oscillatory fins} \cite{Gazzola2015, Smits2019, Duraisamy2019, Heydari2021}.
+Recently, \citet{Scheibner2020} proposed a term, {\it odd elasticity}, which refers to anti-symmetric components of material elastic moduli.
+This breaks the Maxwell-Betti reciprocity and can cause self-oscillation.
+The odd elasticity may emerge from non-energy-conserving microscopic interactions in an active material and has gathered intensive attention in the field of non-equilibrium and active matter physics \cite{Scheibner2020b, Bergholtz2021, Brandenbourger2019, Zhou2020, Fruchart2021, Kole2021}.

-For swimming at the microscale, in particular, these non-reciprocal deformations are required for generating net locomotion to overcome the time-reversal property of the Stokes flow, or the scallop theorem \cite{Purcell1977}, as theoretically formulated by the gauge field theory \cite{Shapere1989}.
-Microscopic propulsion is often accompanied by fluctuations from the internal motors or environmental stochasticity; however, the mechanism underlying the directed locomotion from random noise is still not fully understood \cite{Yasuda2021}.
+To achieve swimming at the microscale, it is well known as the {\it scallop theorem} that one needs to deform in a non-reciprocal manner in the fluid \cite{Purcell1977}.
+This non-reciprocal deformation is theoretically formulated by the gauge field theory and represented as a closed loop in shape space with non-zero area \cite{Shapere1989}.

+Moreover, microscopic propulsion is often accompanied by fluctuations from the internal motors or environmental stochasticity.
+Recently, \citet{Yasuda2021} analyzed a three-sphere swimmer linked by two odd-elastic arms under thermal fluctuations and showed that the swimmer can exhibit directed locomotion from random noise as a statistical average.
+This result implies that non-reciprocal deformation for microswimming may be induced by the odd elasticity that can cause non-reciprocity of elastic response. {\bl Note that these two reciprocities are conceptually distinct: one is a geometric property of a path, the other classifies the constitutive properties of a mechanical system.} The sphere model was, however, restricted to one-dimensional motion and was not able to swim in a time-periodic beating fashion.